Luo Xian

-Luo Xian (died 270), courtesy name Lingze, was a military general of the Jin dynasty of China.
-He previously served in the state of Shu during the Three Kingdoms period.
+Luo Xian (died 270), courtesy name Lingze, was a Chinese military general and politician of Shu Han in the Three Kingdoms period of China.
+After the fall of Shu in 263, he continued serving under the Cao Wei state, then the succeeding Jin dynasty in 266.
 He is best known for defending his position at Yong'an (present-day Fengjie County, Chongqing) for about six months against attacks from Shu's former ally state Wu after the fall of Shu.

+Historical sources

+Despite his prominence, Luo Xian is only mentioned in the biographies of others as Chen Shou did not write a exclusive biography for him in the Records of the Three Kingdoms (Sanguozhi).
+Jin dynasty historian, Xi Zuochi wrote his biography in the Records of the Elders of Xiangyang (襄陽耆舊記).
+In the 5th century, Pei Songzhi annotated Luo Xian's biography to Huo Yi's.
+His later biography in volume 57 of Book of Jin (Jin Shu) is nearly identical to the one wrote earlier.

 Early life

-Luo Xian's ancestral home was in Xiangyang in present-day Hubei.
+Luo Xian's ancestral home (and birthplace) was in Xiangyang in present-day Xiangyang, Hubei.
 His father, Luo Meng (羅蒙), left Xiangyang and took shelter in Shu (蜀; present-day Sichuan and Chongqing) during the chaos towards the end of the Eastern Han dynasty.
 Luo Meng later served as the Administrator of Guanghan Commandery in the state of Shu during the Three Kingdoms period.

 At a young age, Luo Xian was known for being talented in scholarly arts.
 He could already write essays when he was just 12 years old.
-He also studied under the tutelage of Qiao Zhou and his fellow students compared him to Zigong.
-When Liu Xuan was designated as the Crown Prince of Shu in 238, Luo Xian was appointed as a close attendant to him and was later reassigned to serve in the personnel department of the imperial secretariat.
-Some time later, he was commissioned as a Colonel and sent on a diplomatic mission to Shu's ally state Wu.
+He also studied under the tutelage of Qiao Zhou and his fellow students compared him to Zigong, protege of Confucius.
+When Liu Xuan was designated as the Crown Prince of Shu in 238, Luo Xian was appointed as a taizi sheren (太子舍人; an attendant to the crown prince).
+And was later reassigned to serve in the personnel department of the imperial secretariat.
+Some time later, he was commissioned as a Colonel (校尉) and sent on a diplomatic mission to Shu's ally state Wu.
 He received high praise from the Wu officials.